 Kubler-Ross Change Curve, adapted from Optima Training (UK) Limited

 There’s no doubt in my mind, that the most important part of successfully increasing test maturity, is the management of organisational change.
-And the most important part of successful organisation change is influencing the impacted individuals, connecting with and understanding their emotions, recognising and accepted their psychology, feelings and behaviour.
+Also the most important part of successful organisation change is influencing the impacted individuals, connecting with and understanding their emotions, recognising and accepted their psychology, feelings and behaviour.

 The Change Curve

 The stages referred to in the Kübler-Ross model don’t always apply to everyone impacted by change, and like everything in life, there’s a spectrum.
 I always try to identify people as either a supporter or a detractor of the change.
 It’s the detractors that typically need to move through the emotions and stages identified by Kübler-Ross and I try to lead them through this.
 However, it’s really important to recognise that individuals can’t be pushed along according to a timescale or project plan.
-Emotions are illogical and personal, and everyone processes things at their own speed and responds differently to any given situation.
+Emotions are illogical and personal and everyone processes things at their own speed and responds differently to any given situation.
 “Everyone is different” is an important mantra when it comes to leading change.
 That said, I’ve developed an invaluable skill of being able to quickly identify a person’s personality type when I talk to them which helps me predict how they will react to specific situations.
 There are many models, largely based on Carl Jung’s observations that can be used and it doesn’t matter which one works best for you, as long as you understand it well.
 It took me years of reading, coaching and practise to develop this skill.
 If you’re not familiar with personality profiling, I can recommend a few to look into:

 - The Big Five personality traits (sometimes referred to as the OCEAN model)